zhenlan/Raffle/README.md

 		}
 	}
    ```
-## Simulation
+## Simulate raffle entries
-To simulate multiple raffle entries, you can use the **RaffleAppSimulator** project included in the solution.
+To simulate raffle entries, you can use the **RaffleAppSimulator** project included in the solution.
 This console application will send multiple requests to the Raffle App, simulating different users entering the raffle.

 ![Screenshot of the simulation](images/Simulation.png)

-## Telemetry monitoring
+## Monitor telemetry
 Navigate to the **Telemetry** tab of the **Raffle** feature flag in the Azure portal to monitor the distribution of winners and non-winners in real-time.

 ![Screenshot of telemetry](images/Telemetry.png)